mmaxtaylor2/fpna-driver-based-revenue-model-/README.md

-## FP&A Driver-Based Revenue Model & Variance Analysis
+## FP&A Monthly Variance Analysis Workflow

 A Python-based FP&A project that combines a driver-based planning model with an automated monthly actual vs budget variance analysis workflow.
 The project mirrors how FP&A teams translate operating assumptions into forecasts and then reconcile performance through structured variance analysis and management-ready reporting.